Azure/azure-kusto-labs/kafka-integration/distributed-mode/confluent-kafka/README.md

 The Azure Kubernetes Cluster (AKS) will serve as the underlying infrastructure for Kafka.
 Details for provisioning are [here.](create-aks.md)

 # 4. Install Confluent Kafka on the AKS from #3
+We will download Confluent operator locally; Install Azure CLI, AKS CLI, then install Confluent Platform.
+Details are [here.](create-confluent-kafka.md)

 # 5. Integrate from Kafka to ADX